-Further, the call for applications on beam diagnostic technologies for ion beam therapy is limited to diagnostics applied to the charged particle beam prior to its exit from the nozzle.
-Applications for imaging technologies downstream of the nozzle will be declined without review.
+Further, the call for proposals on beam diagnostic technologies for ion beam therapy is limited to diagnostics applied to the charged particle beam prior to its exit from the nozzle.
+Proposals for imaging technologies downstream of the nozzle will be declined without review.

 PIs are strongly encouraged to review the report of the workshop on Ion Beam Therapy, held January 9-11, 2013.
 The report provides an overview of the technical issues and required R&D to develop accelerator technologies for ion beam treatment of cancer.
-The report is available online at http://science.energy.gov/~/media/hep/pdf/accelerator-rd-stewardship/Workshop\on\Ion\Beam\Therapy\Report\Final\R1.pdf.
+The report is available online at http://science.energy.gov/~/media/hep/pdf/accelerator-rd-stewardship/Workshop_on_Ion_Beam_Therapy_Report_Final_R1.pdf.